fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 can never be empty.
 This makes `scalaz.NonEmptyList` a useful data type despite
-containing the same information as `List`.
+containing the same information as `IList`.

 Product types often contain types that are far more general than is allowed.
 In
 traditional OOP this would be handled with input validation through assertions: